How to Cook Your Fish

 The Benefits of a Brine

-To help enhance flavor and maintain moisture, try a brine before cooking fish.
-James Beard-nominated chef Eric Harcey recommends these two wet brine techniques for leaner fish or we’ve added a quicker dry brine for fish with a high fat content like king salmon:
+To season fish and maintain moisture, try brining before cooking fish.
+James Beard Award nominee Chef Erick Harcey recommends two wet brine techniques for leaner fish.
+We suggest a quicker dry brine for fish with a high fat content, such as king salmon.

 - Quick 6% brine - Dissolve 5 tablespoons Kosher or coarse salt per 2 quarts of water.
 Soak fish in brine for a maximum of 12 minutes.
 Thoroughly dry with paper towels.
 Cook fish as directed for the recipe.

-- Gentle 4.7% brine - If you have time, try this gentle brine - where fish can soak anywhere between 5 and 12 hours.
+- Gentle 4.7% brine - If you have time, try this gentle brine.
+Fish can soak anywhere between 5 and 12 hours.
 Add 2 tablespoons Kosher or coarse salt and 3 tablespoons white sugar per quart of water.
 Remove fish from brine and thoroughly dry with paper towels.
 Cook fish as directed for the recipe.

-- Dry brine - Pat the fillet dry and season with 1 tablespoon salt and ½ teaspoon sugar.
-Let rest 10 minutes.
+- Dry brine - Pat the fillet dry and season with 1 tablespoon salt and 1/2 teaspoon sugar.
+Let rest for 10 minutes.
 Rinse off salt and sugar and pat dry once again.
 Cook fish as directed for the recipe.